Russian Standard (vodka): History

 The brand was introduced as the "Russian Standard" vodka in 1998 by the Russian Standard company of Roustam Tariko.

 Two years after a successful Russian market launch, international expansion was started.
 This was accompanied by the launch of Russian Standard Platinum product in 2001 and the luxury brand Imperia in 2004.
 The original product was re-christened Original.

-In 2006, a new distillery with 4 million cases/yr capacity was opened in Saint Petersburg.
+In 2006, a new distillery with four million cases/yr capacity was opened in Saint Petersburg.

 In response to the 2022 Russian invasion of Ukraine, the company was hit by several retail boycotts on Russian-branded vodka.
 Some legislations also adopted boycott policies.
 On 26 February 2022, Ohio governor Mike DeWine announced that he had directed the Ohio Department of Commerce to "cease both the purchase & sale of all vodka made by Russian Standard".
 On 11 March, U.S. president Joe Biden issued an executive order blocking U.S. imports of key Russian products, including vodka, and banning exports of high-end goods to Russia.
 In the United Kingdom, the supermarket chains Sainsbury's, Morrisons, Co-op Food and Aldi removed Russian Standard vodka from their shelves.

+Due to sanctions, Russian Standard Vodka has been spotted with a made in Italy label.
+It has also been rebranded as "The Standard".
+Such bottles have been reported to appear within many of the European Union nations, with some citing they simply removed the Russian language while still using Russian Standard from the bottles and keeping the "Made in Italy" label (due to European Union rules).
+The original Russian version is still made in Saint Petersburg.